Valeriu Tița

-Valeriu Tița (born 22 April 1966) is a Romanian Former footballer and was previously the head coach of the Syria national football team.
+Valeriu Tița (born 22 April 1966) is a Romanian professional football coach and former player, who last coached Oman Professional League club Al-Seeb.
 He led Syrian club Al-Ittihad Aleppo to the AFC Cup title in 2010.

-Club career
+Playing career

 Tița began his football career as a midfielder with hometown side FC Drobeta-Turnu Severin and Corvinul Hunedoara.
 In 1992, he moved to Morocco to play for Olympique de Casablanca under head coach Ilie Balaci, where he won the Moroccan Football League and the Arab Cup Winners' Cup twice.
 He then spent a few seasons with Raja Casablanca and Maghreb de Fès before returning to his homeland to become a manager.
 He holds a UEFA Pro License.

 Coaching career

 Al-Ittihad Aleppo

 Tita led Al-Ittihad Aleppo to 2010 AFC Cup Finals.
 Al-Ittihad won the game 4–2 after penalties shoot-out against Al-Qadsia.
 The game was tied 1–1 after regular time and Extra Time.
 It was their first title.

-The AFC Cup Title considered as the most honourable achievement of his coaching career and he became beloved by most Syrians.
+The AFC Cup title considered as the most honourable achievement of his coaching career and he became beloved by most Syrians.